openedx/edx-documentation/en_us/shared/video/additional_video_options.rst

     :widths: 30 70

     * - **Component Display Name**
       - The name that you want your learners to see.

-    * - **Video Available on Web Only**
-      - If you select **True**, learners can only play this video in a web browser.
-If you select **False**, learners can use any compatible application to play the video, including web browsers and mobile apps.

-    * - **YouTube IDs**
-      - As of March 2018, edX no longer supports videos on YouTube.
+To edit the display name, select the pencil icon inthe top left hand corner.

 .. _Video Source: